 Winter cycling tips

 If out riding in the winter, there is always a possibility of slipping on ice.
-You may need to change up your riding style slightly, but there is no reason why you can’t cycle safely even in the cold.
+You may need to change up your riding style slightly, but there is no reason why you can’t cycle safely even in the coldest of temperatures.

 Give yourself a little more space.
 Getting into cycling as a teenager, I was told if my front wheel wasn’t buzzing against the person in front’s rear, I wasn’t close enough.
 Usually the riders at the front of a bunch will see any hazards coming and provide plenty of warning to those behind.
-A patch of ice however might be completely invisible, and there are plenty of examples where entire groups have gone down on the same corner after hitting black ice.
+However, a patch of ice however might be completely invisible and there are plenty of examples where entire groups have gone down on the same corner after hitting black ice.